Dan Bongino

+Bongino began his career as a New York City Police Department (NYPD) officer from 1995 to 1999 before serving as a U.S. Secret Service agent from 1999 to 2011.
+He later unsuccessfully ran for Congress three times as a Republican.
+On February 23, 2025, President Donald Trump announced that Bongino had been named the next deputy director of the FBI.
+He assumed office on March 17, after concluding his commentating roles on March 14.

 Early life and education

-Bongino was born and raised in Queens, New York City.
-He is of half-Italian descent.
+Daniel John Bongino was born and raised in Queens, New York City.
+He is of Italian descent.

-He attended Queens College in the city, where he earned both a bachelor's degree and master's degree in psychology, and Pennsylvania State University, where he earned a Master of Business Administration.
+He graduated from Archbishop Molloy High School, a Catholic all-male high school in Jamaica, Queens, in 1992.
+He attended Queens College, earning bachelor's and master's degrees in psychology.
+He also earned a Master of Business Administration degree from Pennsylvania State University.

-Career

-NYPD
+Secret Service and law enforcement career (1995–2011)

-Bongino worked for the New York City Police Department from 1995 to 1999.
+Bongino worked as a police officer for the New York City Police Department from 1995 to 1999.

-Secret Service and book publication

-Bongino joined the United States Secret Service in 1999 as a special agent, leaving the New York Field Office in 2002 to become an instructor at the Secret Service Training Academy in Beltsville, Maryland.
+Bongino joined the United States Secret Service in 1999 as a special agent.
+In 2002 he left the New York Field Office to become an instructor at the Secret Service Training Academy in Beltsville, Maryland.
 In 2006, he was assigned to the Presidential Protection Division during George W. Bush's second term.
 He remained on protective duty after Barack Obama became president, leaving in May 2011 to run for the U.S. Senate.

-Bongino's first book, Life Inside the Bubble, about his career as a Secret Service agent, was published in 2013.
-The book discusses his experiences protecting presidents George W. Bush and Barack Obama and investigating federal crimes along with his 2012 run for the U.S. Senate in Maryland.
+Also in 2011, The Baltimore Sun reported that Bongino was the lead investigator of a car rental fraud scheme.
+His work contributed to two people being indicted on federal wire fraud charges.

 Bongino was criticized by former colleagues at the Secret Service for using his Secret Service background as part of his run for political office and for his claim of having secret information based on conversations he overheard in the Obama White House.
-A former colleague criticized him for trying to use his proximity to President Barack Obama in his political career: "He's trying to draw attention to himself and he's hijacking the Secret Service brand.
-That's all he's got going for him."
+A former colleague accused him of "trying to draw attention to himself and...hijacking the Secret Service brand."
 Bongino said he had access to "high-level discussions" in the White House.
-Unnamed former colleagues said he "tends to exaggerate his importance on the presidential detail and exaggerate his proximity" and that "We don't sit in on meetings at the White House.
-We don't sit in on high-level meetings."
-In response to the criticism from an anonymous former colleague, Bongino said, "There's nothing confidential in the book" and "It's not a tell-all.
-It's my tale of the Secret Service."
-He rejected Birtherism, the claim that President Obama was born outside the United States.

-His second book, The Fight: A Secret Service Agent's Inside Account of Security Failings and the Political Machine was published in January 2016.
+Bongino rejected birtherism, the claim that President Obama was born outside the United States.